ClimateImpactLab/impact-calculations/interpolate/README.md

 ## Bayesian interpolation surface

-* `estimate.R` defines a class for performing the estimation
+* `surface.R` defines a class for performing the estimation
 * `mortality.R` is a full estimation for mortality
 * `display.R` shows a comparison of the Bayesian method against others